moyogii/moonlight-qt/README.md

 # Moonlight PC

 ## Disclaimer
-This fork was created for me to learn more about PC streaming and optimize it for my specific setup.
+This fork was created to learn more about PC streaming and the MacOS operating system to optimize it for my specific setup.
 Due to this it has a bunch of experimental/in-progress features added that may or may not work for you.
 If you're looking for a stable experience, you should use the [official Moonlight client](https://github.com/moonlight-stream/moonlight-qt).

 ## About